ofhouse/storybook-stencil-example/readme.md

 # Storybook Stencil Example

-This is a starter project for building a standalone Web Component using Stencil.
+This is a starter project for building a component library with [Stencil](https://stenciljs.com/) and [Storybook](https://storybook.js.org/).

 ## Getting Started

-To start building a new web component using Stencil, clone this repo to a new directory:
+To start clone this repo to a new directory and run the following commands:

 ```sh
 npm install